When you try to control too much, you enjoy too little. Sometimes you just need to let go, relax, take a deep breath, and love what is.

 Just be.
 Just accept.
 Just appreciate.

-1. You fall in love with people for who they really are.
+1. You will gradually fall in love with people for who they truly are.

 It’s OK to disagree with the thoughts or opinions expressed by those you love.
 But that doesn’t give you the right to deny any sense they might make.
 Nor does it give you a right to accuse them of poorly expressing their beliefs just because you don’t like what they’re saying.
 Learn to recognize interesting perspectives, lifestyles, and opinions, even if it means overcoming your pride and opening your mind beyond what’s comfortable.